 Types of Treatment Offered at Rolling Hills Hospital

-At Rolling Hills Hospital, we maintain a treatment team of professionals who are dedicated to providing high quality care to each and every person that comes to us.
+At Rolling Hills Hospital, we maintain a treatment team of professionals who are dedicated to providing high-quality care to each and every person that comes to us.
 All treatment regimens are individualized to meet each patient’s particular needs and stated in measurable terms within the patient’s treatment plan.
-Most of our programs use a combination of medication and cognitive behavioral therapy, but our various programs also offer additional therapeutic interventions in order to meet ongoing needs.
-Your specific needs will determine which program you will be placed in.
+Most of our treatment options use a combination of medication and cognitive behavioral therapy, but our various services also offer additional therapeutic interventions in order to meet ongoing needs.
+Your specific needs will determine which treatment you will receive.
 The following are some therapeutic treatment methods that may be part of your treatment plan:

-Medication management: At Rolling Hills, each one of our patients sees our psychiatrist at least three times a week for evaluation and medication management.
+Medication management: At Rolling Hills’ treatment clinic, each one of our patients sees our psychiatrist at least three times a week for evaluation and medication management.
 In some cases, people who are engaging in self-harming behaviors may find relief from distressing symptoms through the use of medications such as antidepressants or antianxiety agents.
-However, medication needs will determined on an individualized basis and proper monitoring will be done in order to ensure the effectiveness of any medication that is prescribed.
+However, medication needs will be determined on an individualized basis and proper monitoring will be done in order to ensure the effectiveness of any medication that is prescribed.

 Individual therapy: All of our patients engage in individual therapy on a weekly basis, including a minimum of two hours each week for adolescent patients and at least one hour each week for all other units.
 During individual therapy, patients can learn to change maladaptive thought patterns and behaviors, while also working towards meeting personal treatment goals.